A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Numerical Applications and Results

+\paragraph{Qualitative Visualizations} We first examine how our ASC approximation compares to the NPB reference \textit{qualitatively}.
+Here, our motivation is the well recognized utility\cite{tolokhWhyDoublestrandedRNANAR2014,honigClassicalElectrostaticsBiologyS1995,wangCrystalStructureSARSCoV22020} of visualizing electrostatic characteristics of molecules, including mapping them onto a molecular surface.
+Our main metric, in this section, is qualitative similarity, or lack thereof, between visualizations produced by our analytical ASC method and the NPB reference.

+Figure \ref{fig:2x3_GEM_MEAD_Comparison_SM} exemplifies the qualitative match between our method and the NPB reference on a subset of the small molecule data set.
+Apart from very small irregularities, attributable to the discrete sampling of the NPB potential map, the electric field normals computed with our ASC approximation are, visually, almost indistinguishable from those computed with the NPB reference.

+The near quantitative agreement between the analytical ASC and the NPB reference, Figure \ref{fig:2x3_GEM_MEAD_Comparison_SM} is nontrivial, and goes beyond the visual match of the ``reds" and the ``blues" with the NPB reference.
+Notice that, when $\alpha$ is set to $0$ in equations \ref{eq:fenley_potential} and \ref{eq:electric_field_normal}, the analytical ASC reduces to the so-called \textit{Coulomb Field Approximation} (CFA), which is often used, and can be considered a Null model here.

+Figure \ref{fig:1x2_AASC_CFA} clearly indicates the decreased magnitude of CFA-generated electric field normals, when compared to our ASC approximation; on average, the CFA produces an electric field that is approximately $36$\% weaker than our analytical ASC method, which reproduces the NPB reference closely.
+The significant deviation of the CFA surface charge from the reference translates into its poor accuracy in estimation of the hydration free energy, Figure \ref{fig:HFE_scatterplot} below.

+\paragraph{Quantitative assessment of ASC accuracy} Next, we examine how our ASC approximation compares \textit{quantitatively} to the NPB reference.
+Though electric field normals (or linearly related surface charges) are not the most intuitive accuracy metrics, these quantities are those that our method \textit{directly} computes, and so a direct comparison with the NPB is in order.
+In section \ref{sssec:discussion}, we discuss a physical interpretation of the deviation of these quantities from the reference.
+Relative to the NPB reference, our ASC approximation achieves an average RMSD and absolute difference of 0.14 and 0.11 kcal/$( \text{ mol } \cdot e \cdot \text{\AA})$ on calculated electric field normal values, respectively.

-Tests featuring the calculation of electrostatic solvation free energies are valuable in the sense that they provide an intuitive accuracy metric, directly relevant to experiment.
-Here IGB5 \cite{onufrievExploringProteinNativePSFB2004} is an example of what can be expected from a very fast GB model on small molecule data sets \cite{katkovaAccuracyComparisonSeveralJoMGaM2017,izadiAccuracyComparisonGeneralizedJCTC2018}, in terms of accuracy and running time.
+\paragraph{Electrostatic Solvation Free Energy} Relative to direct comparisons of molecular ASC, or its proxy, the normal electric field, tests featuring the calculation of electrostatic solvation free energies are valuable in the sense that they provide an intuitive accuracy metric, directly relevant to experiment.
+Here, IGB5 \cite{onufrievExploringProteinNativePSFB2004} is an example of what can be expected from a very fast GB model on small molecule data sets \cite{katkovaAccuracyComparisonSeveralJoMGaM2017,izadiAccuracyComparisonGeneralizedJCTC2018}, in terms of accuracy and running time.
 We test how our ASC approximation and the IGB5 method compares to calculation of electrostatic solvation free energies by the NPB reference.